 Many pilots opt to study the PPL theory in three or more blocks or modules, reducing the number of exams attempted at each sitting.

 The cost of the training software is £180.
-Please visit our online shop to purchase the PPL computer-based training material.
+Please visit our online shop to purchase the Private Pilot Licence computer-based training material.

 Examinations and obtaining your licence